 The Wingback Chair

-Special thanks to Troy Segal, former contributing writer, for her assistance with this article.
+Special thanks to Troy Segal as contributing writer for her assistance with this article.